Strategy 16

 Timeline

-A gathering of First Nations leaders from across British Columbia convened in Richmond for two intensive days of deliberation on the development of a strategy to transform the relationship of First Nations peoples with the criminal justice system.
+First Nations leaders from across BC gathered in Richmond on April 2425, 2019 for two intensive days of deliberation on the development of a strategy to transform the relationship of First Nations peoples with the criminal justice system.

 Read More